 An extremely active mid-winter pattern dealt another blow to Minnesota, with heavy snow, gusty winds, whiteout conditions in open country, falling temperatures, and dangerous wind chills.

-A strengthening low pressure system swung from southern Colorado into northern Texas on Wednesday February 6th, and then northeastward past St. Louis, Chicago, and Michigan by nightfall on Thursday February 7th.
-Normally this type of track would bring inclement winter weather only to far southeastern Minnesota; our state's big winter storms usually track 100-200 miles farther northwest, through Iowa and Wisconsin.
+A strengthening low pressure system swung from southern Colorado into northern Texas on Wednesday February 6, and then northeastward past St. Louis, Chicago, and Michigan by nightfall on Thursday February 7.
+Normally this type of track would bring inclement winter weather only to far southeastern Minnesota; our state's big winter storms usually track 100 to 200 miles farther northwest, through Iowa and Wisconsin.
 This system, however, had a sprawling circulation, and was fueled by powerful jet stream winds in excess of 150 mph.
 The result was that accumulating snow over the entire state, with heavy snow affecting many different areas over a 24-hour period.

 The storm had several distinct waves of heavy snow, affecting different areas at different times.
 The first formed on Wednesday afternoon over northwestern Minnesota, lasting into and through the night in some areas.
-By Thursday morning, accumulations of 6-12 were found in a swath covering Moorhead, Ada, Leech Lake, Bemidji, Red Lake, and Bigfork--extending right up to the Rainy River.
+By Thursday morning, accumulations of 6 to 12 inches were found in a swath covering Moorhead, Ada, Leech Lake, Bemidji, Red Lake, and Bigfork, extending right up to the Rainy River.

 Later Wednesday evening, isolated thunderstorms with sleet and snow entered southern Minnesota from Iowa.
 Although the lightning and thunder diminished rapidly, a quick wave of heavy snow spread northward across the state during the evening and overnight hours.
 This was followed by two much more substantial waves of heavy snow affecting the eastern half of Minnesota Thursday morning and afternoon.
 Snowfall rates exceeded 2 inches per hour at times from the St. Cloud area, into the Twin Cities area, and northward towards Duluth and the North Shore of Lake Superior.